FCC announces ban on Chinese telecom and surveillance equipment

 Dell, HP, and Lenovo devices found using outdated OpenSSL versions

-An analysis of firmware images across devices from these manufacturers has revealed the presence of outdated versions of the OpenSSL cryptographic library, underscoring a supply chain risk.
-EFI Development Kit, functions as an interface between the operating system and the firmware embedded in the device’s hardware.
-Per firmware security company Binarly, the firmware image associated with Lenovo Thinkpad enterprise devices was found to use three different versions of OpenSSLsoem dating back to August 2014.
+According to The Hacker News, “an analysis of firmware images across devices from these manufacturers has revealed the presence of outdated versions of the OpenSSL cryptographic library, underscoring a supply chain risk.”
+The EFI Development Kit works as an interface between the operating system and the firmware inside the device’s hardware.
+Security company Binarly has stated the firmware image associated with Lenovo Thinkpad enterprise devices was found to use three different versions of OpenSSLsoem dating back to August 2014.
 “This clearly indicates the supply chain problem with third-party dependencies when it looks like these dependencies never received an update, even for critical security issues,” the company said.

 Businesses hope to cut cyber turnover by encouraging volunteer work

-Companies are encouraging their cyber employees to volunteer at nonprofits, a nudge that managers say can help businesses retain in-demand technical experts despite high turnover in security roles.
-The CyberPeace Institute, a Geneva-based group that helps nonprofits, humanitarian and healthcare organizations address cybersecurity, set up a program last year to enlist professionals from the corporate world to explain things like email phishing to nonprofits that might lack the budget to hire their own experts.
-Cyber volunteerism can also bolster the team as a whole, said Clair Rosso, chief executive of (ISC)2.
-Stepping away from day-to-day work and looking at a different organization as an outsider can give employees a fresh perspective on their own job, she said.
+An article posted in the Wall Street Journal states that “companies are encouraging their cyber employees to volunteer at nonprofits, a nudge that managers say can help businesses retain in-demand technical experts despite high turnover in security roles.”
+This has been helped along by the Geneva-based CyberPeace Institute, which helps nonprofits, humanitarian and healthcare organizations address cybersecurity.
+The institute set up a program last year to enlist professionals from the corporate world to explain concepts such as phishing to nonprofits that might lack the budget to hire their own experts.
+Clair Rosso, chief executive of (ISC)2, suggested that cyber volunteerism “can also bolster the team as a whole,” by gaining a fresh perspective on their own job.
 “There’s a case that allowing employees to go and volunteer in other organizations is actually going to strengthen the security posture of your own organization,” she said.

 Automakers are locking the aftermarket out of ECUs